IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.72.5 Trigger Events

-A client needs to make an HTTP RESTful transaction to a Resource Server that performs access authorization.
-The Authorization Client has already obtained the necessary access token.
+A client needs to make an HTTP RESTful transaction to a Resource Server that enforces access authorization.

 ### 3.72.6 Message Semantics